ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ### A) How do HTTP request smuggling vulnerabilities arise?
 What's the difference between CL.TE, TE.CL, and TE.TE techniques

-Your first task is to study HTTP request smuggling and write a detailed paragraph about how HTTP request smuggling vulnerabilities arise and differences between CL.TE, TE.CL, and TE.TE HTTP request smuggling techniques.
+Your first task is to study HTTP request smuggling and write a detailed paragraph about how HTTP request smuggling vulnerabilities arise and the differences between CL.TE, TE.CL, and TE.TE HTTP requests smuggling techniques.
 Furthermore, answer the following sub-question

 **In which version of HTTP is this vulnerability present?
 Why is it present in this specific HTTP version?
 How is the mechanism different?**